MarcoDiModica/HawkEngine_Warhammer40K/README.md

 - Shader Module (work in progress - almost finished)

 - Octree (work in progress - implemented but not functional)

+## SKELETAL ANIMATION FEATURES ##

+- Skeletal animation window should be displayed

+## SKELETAL ANIMATION ISSUES ##

+- Tried to achieve what it was required but it doesn't import correctly the GameObject or the animation

+- It gets laggy when pressing the Skeletal Animation Component when clicking Add Component in the inspector UI (code is commented in order to not affect the rest of the engine)

+- Needs to be modified to work as expected (we will keep working on it)

 ## LICENSES ##